 Elementary School Curricula Curriculum at elementary schools in the Archdiocese of Boston is informed by three key sources: 1) the Archdiocese of Boston Faith Formation Standards; 2) the Massachusetts state learning standards and curriculum frameworks; and 3) the Archdiocese of Boston academic benchmarks and curriculum frameworks.
 Each of these sources provides guidelines for schools as they seek to provide students with a rigorous, forward-thinking, faith-based academic experience.
-The relationship between and among these standards can be seen in the following diagram: The Archdiocese of Boston provides its Faith Formation Standards to guide the teaching and practice of the faith for elementary school students.
-All curricular decisions are made in light of these Faith Formation Standards.
-Following from these standards, the CSO works with schools to ensure the twelve RCAB Academic Benchmarks are being used to strengthen the cultures of teaching and learning in those schools.
-The twelve Academic Benchmarks reflect the academic quality of a school and detail the practices effective, contemporary Catholic schools employ.
+The relationship between and among these standards can be seen in the following diagram: The Archdiocese of Boston provides Faith Formation Standards to guide the teaching and practice of the Roman Catholic faith for elementary school students.
+All religion curriculum decisions are to be made in light of these Faith Formation Standards.
+In addition, we invite Catholic schools to refer to the USCCB Doctrinal Elements of Curriculum Frameworks for High School Religion Classes and the Catholic Faith Essentials for Grades K-8.
 RCAB Curriculum Frameworks in each core content area, directly aligned to the rigorous Massachusetts state learning standards in the major content areas from grades PreK-8, are subdivided into Intellectual-Dispositional Standards and Content-Knowledge-Skill Standards.
 Intellectual-Dispositional Standards detail the key habits and abilities that students are expected to develop over the course of a given year in a given subject.
 The Content-Knowledge-Skill Standards articulate the discrete items that students will learn and develop over the course of a full year of instruction in each content area.
 At this time, the Catholic Schools Office has released Curriculum Frameworks in English-Language Arts, Mathematics, Social Studies and Science.
 The CSO provides resources to help support schools in mapping their curricula and aligning student learning expectations to these frameworks.